Top Online Project Management Degree Programs

 WHAT IS A PROJECT MANAGEMENT DEGREE?

 A project management degree is part of the wider area of business programs.
-It studies how to plan, execute and oversee all aspects of a task from start to finish.
+It looks at how to plan, execute and oversee all aspects of a task from start to finish.
 You’ll often learn how to create timelines, budgets, forecasts and handle problems.

 Masters and MBA’s in PM often hone expertise to advance a career.
-These may enable managers to focus their planning skills on a specific area like IT or supply chain.
-Or, work on more complex projects that take a deeper understanding of business.
+These may enable managers to focus their planning skills on a certain area like IT or supply chain.
+Or, work on more complex projects that take a deeper knowledge of business.

 Bachelor of Science (BS) in Project Management